Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Explainability

 \subsubsection{Post-hoc saliency methods}

-A post-hoc saliency technique attempts to explain which portions of the pixels have the most effect on the model's output.
+A post-hoc saliency technique attempts to explain which portions of the input space have the most effect on the model's output.
 These approaches provide a saliency map that illustrates the locations where the model made the most significant decisions.

 Post-hoc saliency methods primarily focus on the perception component of the driving architecture.
 Bojarski et al. \cite{bojarski2018visualbackprop} introduced the first post-hoc saliency approach for visualizing the impact of inputs in autonomous driving.
 Renz et al. \cite{renz2022plantc121c} proposed the PlanT method (Fig. \ref{exp}(a)), which utilizes an attention mechanism for post-hoc saliency visualization to provide object-level representations using the attention weights of the transformer to identify the most relevant objects.
 Mori et al. \cite{mori2019visual} proposed an attention mechanism that utilizes the model's predictions of steering angle and throttle.
 These local predictions are employed as visual attention maps and combined with learned parameters using a linear combination to make the final decision.
 While attention-based methods are often believed to improve the transparency of neural networks, it should be noted that learned attention weights may exhibit weak correlations with several features.
 The attention weights can provide accurate predictions when measuring different input features during driving.
-Overall, evaluating the post-hoc effectiveness of attention mechanisms is challenging and often relies on subjective human evaluation .
+Overall, evaluating the post-hoc effectiveness of attention mechanisms is challenging and often relies on subjective human evaluation.